LouisDupraz/AtlasOSInstallCheck/README.md

 ## A tool to check the integrity of the current Atlas OS installation

 # Usage:

+## Cloning the repo (or download as ZIP)

 Download the requirements with `pip install -r requirements.txt`

+## Downloading a build from the releases page or the Github Actions

+Extract and run.

 Run the script with `run.cmd <path to Atlas Playbook (.apbx or extracted directory)> [-r] [-f] [-s] [-t] [-y]`